rl-institut/multi-vector-simulator/docs/MVS_parameters.rst

 #############

 :Definition: The number of years the asset has already been in operation.
-:Type: nu
+:Type: Numeric
 :Unit: None
-:Example:
+:Example: 12
-:Restrictions:
+:Restrictions: None
-:Default:
+:Default: None

 |